mobikylym/Allure-Test-Controller/README-en.md

 - **Severity**: Indicates the severity of the test case.
 By default in Allure, the options are: "trivial", "minor", "normal", "critical" and "blocker".
 Free input is available.
 If you leave the field empty, "normal" will be indicated.

 - **Epic + Feature + Story**: Names of the corresponding entities.
-They serve to divide test cases in the report by functionality.
+They serve to divide test cases in the report by functionality.These fields support only one label at a time, but Allure TMS (for example, TestOps) can support multiple entity data.
+In this case, the rest or all of them can be listed in the "Extra labels" field.

-- **Tags (comma-delimited)**: Specifies tags for the test case.
+- **Tags**: Specifying tags for the test case.
+Each new tag is separated by a comma.

-- **Params (comma-delimited)**: Specifies the variables that need to be reflected in the test case.
-It is filled with variable names, without "${}".
+- **Parameters**: Specifying the variables to be reflected in the test case.
+It is filled in with the names of variables separated by commas, without "${}".
 ATTENTION!
 If the "Single step tests" checkbox is set, the variables will take the values they have after the current sampler is executed.
 If the "Single step tests" checkbox is not set, the variables will take the values they have before the controller starts working.

-- **Step params**: This field is not present in the controller UI because each individual step can have its own unique parameters.
-How to correctly add parameters to a specific step?
-Add a child element of type “Response Assertion” to the sampler you need.
-Leave all fields in it empty, except for “Name”.
-This field should start with "parameters: " (necessarily in lowercase), and after the colon, list the names of all variables, the values of which you want to display for this step in the report, without “${}”.
-ATTENTION!
-All parameters must be written in the same Response Assertion.
-If several elements in the same step start with "parameters: ", only the parameters from the element that is higher in the tree of elements will get into the report, the rest will be ignored.
-It is important to remember that the test parameters are determined by the value of the variables immediately before entering the controller, and the step parameters - immediately after the completion of this step.
-That is, if any extractor is used in your step that creates a new variable, you can immediately display it in the parameters of this step.

 - **Owner**: Specifies the creator or person responsible for this test case.